Study of the semileptonic decay $\Lambda \to p\,\ell\,\bar{\nu}_{\ell}$ in QCD: Numerical Analyses

-To examine the sensitivity of the results with respect to the auxiliary parameters, Figs ~\ref{Fig:BorelM}, \ref{Fig:BorelMM}, \ref{Fig:BorelMs'} and \ref{Fig:BorelMMs'} are plotted.
+To examine the sensitivity of the results with respect to the auxiliary parameters, Figs.~(\ref{Fig:BorelM}--\ref{Fig:BorelMMs'}) are plotted.
 In these figures, the six form factors $F_1$, $F_2$, $F_3$, $G_1$, $G_2$, and $G_3$, which are associated with different Lorentz structures $\slashed {p}'\gamma_{\mu}\slashed {p}$, $p_\mu \slashed {p}'$, $p'_{\mu}\slashed {p}$, $ \slashed {p'} \gamma_\mu \gamma_5$, $p_\mu \slashed {p}' \gamma_{5}$ and $p'_\mu \slashed {p} \gamma_{5}$, are examined.
-In the Figs. \ref{Fig:BorelM} and \ref{Fig:BorelMM}, the behavior of the form factors as functions of the Borel parameters $M^2$ and $M'^2$ is shown, while the continuum threshold $s_0$ is fixed at three specific values and all other parameters are set to their average values.
-In the next two figures ( \ref{Fig:BorelMs'} and \ref{Fig:BorelMMs'}), the same analysis is carried out for three different values of $s'_0$, with the other parameters kept at their average values.
+In Figs. \ref{Fig:BorelM} and \ref{Fig:BorelMM}, the behavior of the form factors as functions of the Borel parameters $M^2$ and $M'^2$ is shown, while the continuum threshold $s_0$ is fixed at three specific values and all other parameters are set to their average values.
+In Figs. \ref{Fig:BorelMs'} and \ref{Fig:BorelMMs'}, the same analysis is carried out for three different values of $s'_0$, with the other parameters kept at their average values.
 All figures are calculated at the point $q^2 = 0$.
 The results indicate that the form factors exhibit stable and reliable behavior within the defined ranges of the auxiliary parameters.

-To obtain a smooth and reliable behavior of the form factors across the entire physical region of the momentum transfer, $q^2$, it is necessary to fit the numerical results derived from QCD sum rules in a limited domain to a suitable analytical function.
-This procedure is employed because the sum rule method is valid only within a limited region of $q^2$, whereas the evaluation of the decay rate and other phenomenological quantities requires the form factors over the entire physical region $ m_l^2\leq q^2 \leq (m_{\Lambda}-m_{p})^2$.
+To obtain a smooth and reliable behavior of the form factors across the entire physical region of the momentum transfer $q^2$, it is necessary to fit the numerical results derived from QCD sum rules in a limited domain to a suitable analytical function.
+This procedure is employed because the sum-rule method is valid only within a limited region of $q^2$, whereas the evaluation of the decay rate and other phenomenological quantities requires the form factors over the entire physical region $ m_l^2\leq q^2 \leq (m_{\Lambda}-m_{p})^2$.
+To ensure the robustness and model independence of our analysis, we employed two complementary parametrizations: the phenomenological polynomial fit and the theoretically motivated $z$ expansion.
+The polynomial fit provides a straightforward phenomenological benchmark and captures the local curvature of the sum-rule data near $q^2 = 0$ through a relatively large number of free parameters.
+However, this flexibility is purely mathematical and can lead to unphysical behavior at large $q^2$.
+In contrast, the $z$ expansion exploits the analytic structure of the form factor via a conformal mapping based on the lightest physical branch point, requiring fewer parameters while ensuring controlled convergence and stability.
+It maps the singularity to the boundary of the unit disk, guaranteeing that the expansion coefficients ($a_k$) describe only the physical region, avoiding unphysical artifacts.
+Together, these schemes provide a robust and reliable characterization of the form factor across the kinematic range.
 To this end, we have utilized the following two fitted functions:

 and